Slavery in America: 9 Myths Debunked

 First of all, no slave anywhere, or at any point in history, had it “easy”.
 Second, the ordeal enslaved domestic house slaves went through was most likely severer than those on the field.
 The domestic slave workers did not live in comfort, neither were they given less severe punishments.

 Besides, enslaved people did not remain permanently on one job all their lives.
 In their youth, they toiled and broke their backs on the field.
 And in their old age, they toiled and broke their backs in the kitchens.
-As a matter of fact, domestic helps were more prone to severer forms of sexual, psychological and emotional abuse than those on the fields.
+As a matter of fact, domestic helps were more exposed to severer forms of sexual, psychological and emotional abuse than those on the fields.

 Myth #7 – The Union’s motive for fighting was to free the slaves